bnossum/midgetv/doc/README.md

 ### Documentation

-Alas!
-Next to Empty.
-I plan to write some more prose-like on the architecture of midgetv, For now, here is an extremely incomplete list of things to do to program `blinky` to an iceboard40-hx1k.
+I plan to write some more prose-like on the architecture of midgetv, For now, here is a short description of how to program `blinky` to an iceboard40-hx1k.

 ### First time programming in "13 easy steps"